Mutation Observer

 Observing nested elements Jump to heading

 By default, only direct children are observed.
-Add the subtree
+Add the subtree attribute to observe changes in

 nested elements as well.